beckym223/manual_work/E6_long_edited.md

 spective characterizations of individual ra- tionality, and through the presumption of rational behavior (shared by most economic
-3Dennis C. Mueller (1989) provides an excellent introduction to public choice theory and its relation to social choice theory.
-See also Atkinson (1987) and Sandmo (1990) on Buchanan's contributions.
-4The canonical treatise on the "public choice" ap- proach is Buchanan and Tullock (1962), but it is impor- tant to note the differences in emphases between the appendix by Buchanan and that by Tullock.

 ### ---Economics-1995-0-04.txt---
 models), the depiction of actual conduct